Axelrod-Python/Axelrod/docs/overview_of_strategies.rst

 Backstabber
 ^^^^^^^^^^^

-A variation of Fool Me Once, this strategy will wait for the third defection and also defect on rounds 198 and 199 unconditionally.
+A variation of Fool Me Once, this strategy will wait for the fourth defection and also defect on rounds 198 and 199 unconditionally.

 Aggravater
 ^^^^^^^^^^^

-This strategy begins by defecting and then will cooperate until the opponent defects.
+This strategy begins by defecting 3 times and then will cooperate until the opponent defects.
 After the opponent defects it will defect unconditionally.
-Essentially Grudger, but begins by defecting.
+Essentially Grudger, but begins by defecting 3 times.